zowe/zowe-cli-sample-plugin/README.md

 To create your development space, clone and build the Zowe CLI sample plug-in from source.

 Create a local development folder named `zowe-tutorial`.
 You will clone and build all projects in this folder.
+Then install all dependencies.

 Clone the repositories into your development folder to match the following structure: